The History of Athens

 The Acropolis: Fact box

 The Acropolis is the name of the huge hill that sits in the middle of the city of the Athens.
 It was the site of many important buildings, including the Parthenon, the Erechtheion and the Theatre of Dionysus.
+There would have been many more temples here in Delphi's day, including temples to Artemis, Demeter and Aphrodite.

 The Acropolis looks quite barren and rocky today, but back in ancient times it was a vast decorated fortress.
 It had walls around the edge, and the top was filled with temples and statues, many of which would have been brightly painted.
 It looks spectacular today – just imagine how spectacular it would have looked back then!
 One of them, a statue of Athena, was 9 metres tall and could be seen from the sea – and there was an even bigger one inside the Parthenon!